passcraft/microfeed/README.md

 Since the 1990s, a significant portion of the web has been powered by feeds.
 People (and bots) publish items to a feed, and others can subscribe to that feed to receive new content.

-microfeed makes it easy for individuals to self-host their own feed on Cloudflare, including but not limited to
+yaar makes it easy for individuals to self-host their own feed on Cloudflare, including but not limited to
 * a podcast feed of audios
 * a blog feed of posts
 * an Instagram-like feed of images (e.g., [llamacorn.listennotes.com](https://llamacorn.listennotes.com/), [brand-assets.listennotes.com](https://brand-assets.listennotes.com/))
 * a YouTube-like feed of videos
 * a personal website with custom links (e.g., [wenbin.org](https://www.wenbin.org/))
 * a content curation feed of external news article urls
-* a marketing site with updates and press coverage (e.g., [microfeed.org](https://www.microfeed.org/))
+* a marketing site with updates and press coverage (e.g., [yaar.org](https://www.yaar.org/))
-* a headless cms with a GUI dashboard and a public json feed (e.g., [microfeed.org/json](https://www.microfeed.org/json/) with OpenAPI spec in [YAML](https://www.microfeed.org/json/openapi.yaml) and [HTML](https://www.microfeed.org/json/openapi.html))
+* a headless cms with a GUI dashboard and a public json feed (e.g., [yaar.org/json](https://www.yaar.org/json/) with OpenAPI spec in [YAML](https://www.yaar.org/json/openapi.yaml) and [HTML](https://www.yaar.org/json/openapi.html))
 * a list of domain names for sale (e.g., [listen411.com](https://www.listen411.com/), [ListenHost.com](https://www.listenhost.com/)...)
 * a website for an entire book (e.g., [The Art of War](https://the-art-of-war.dripbook.xyz/))
 * ...

-microfeed uses Cloudflare [Pages](https://pages.cloudflare.com/) to host and run the code, [R2](https://www.cloudflare.com/products/r2/) to host and serve media files, [D1](https://developers.cloudflare.com/d1/) to store metadata, and [Zero Trust](https://www.cloudflare.com/products/zero-trust/) to provide logins to the admin dashboard.
+yaar uses Cloudflare [Pages](https://pages.cloudflare.com/) to host and run the code, [R2](https://www.cloudflare.com/products/r2/) to host and serve media files, [D1](https://developers.cloudflare.com/d1/) to store metadata, and [Zero Trust](https://www.cloudflare.com/products/zero-trust/) to provide logins to the admin dashboard.
 Cloudflare provides very generous free usage quotas, making it an affordable solution for personal or small business use.
-While you will still need to pay for a domain name, hosting microfeed on Cloudflare is essentially free.
+While you will still need to pay for a domain name, hosting yaar on Cloudflare is essentially free.

-With microfeed, you can publish a variety of content such as audios, videos, photos, documents, blog posts, and external URLs to a customizable website, an RSS feed, and a [JSON feed](https://www.jsonfeed.org/).
+With yaar, you can publish a variety of content such as audios, videos, photos, documents, blog posts, and external URLs to a customizable website, an RSS feed, and a [JSON feed](https://www.jsonfeed.org/).
-Check out some examples of microfeed in action:
+Check out some examples of yaar in action:
 * Web feed: [https://llamacorn.listennotes.com/](https://llamacorn.listennotes.com/)
 * Rss feed: [https://llamacorn.listennotes.com/rss/](https://llamacorn.listennotes.com/rss/)
 * Json feed: [https://llamacorn.listennotes.com/json/](https://llamacorn.listennotes.com/json/)

-microfeed provides a simple yet powerful admin dashboard that makes it easy to add items to the feed, upload media files, and customize web page styles.
+yaar provides a simple yet powerful admin dashboard that makes it easy to add items to the feed, upload media files, and customize web page styles.
 If you've used WordPress before, you'll find it familiar.

 ![image-6d056193c81c0b8f5de0503f5af18116](https://user-images.githubusercontent.com/1719237/209486588-00acefe0-dd51-4bfc-aed7-1f63850aa720.png)